iwzoo/localtuya-homeassistant/README.md

              friendly_name: TUYA_SW01
              id: 101
 ```
+   NOTE: if no 'switches' sepcified, it will use the device id for device name.

    NOTE: (as many switch declared as the device has, take note that: If your device is composed (ex. one switch with a independent led light in it), this led can be declared as a 'switch'. ¡This Python script does not include RGB handling!
 (RGB Handling is independent and must be declared as a 'light' custom device, you can search web for examples, but i have not test this).

    5. Use this declaration on your configuration.yaml file, for stating sensors that handle its attributes: